simondotm/beeb-vsc/README.md

 # Quick Setup

 ## 1. Install the extension
-Press CTRL+Shift+X in VSCode, search for 'beeb vsc' or 'beebasm', click install.
+Press CTRL+Shift+X in VS Code, search for 'beeb vsc' or 'beebasm', click install.

 ## 2. Install Assembler and Emulator
 By default, BeebVSC configures `BeebAsm.exe` as the default assembler, and `BeebEm.exe` as the default emulator, and assumes that these executables are can be located on the system path.
-If not, simply add paths to them in your global windows environment variables.
+If not, simply add paths to them in your global Windows environment variables.

 ## 3. Load your project
 Open your project folder in VSC.
 Syntax colouring will automatically activate when `.6502`, `.asm`, or `.s` files are opened in the editor.